Limiting Behavior of Constraint Minimizers for Inhomogeneous Fractional Schr\"{o}dinger Equations: Introduction

-\begin{thm} Let $s\in(\frac{1}{2},1)$, $N>2s$, $0<b<2s$, $\beta^2=\frac{2s-b}{N}$, and $V(x)$ satisfies $(V_{1})$.
-Then $e(a)$ admits a unique nonnegative minimizer for sufficiently small $a>0$. \end{thm} Inspired by \cite{DT,GZ}, we complete the proof of Theorem \ref{unique} by implicit function theorem.
-However, due to the appearance of singular term $|x|^{-b}$, we need to be more careful when verifying the differentiability of functional $g(h,\tau,t,a)$ in \eqref{d5}.

 This paper is organized as follows.
 In Section 2, we shall prove Theorems \ref{th1} and \ref{th2} on the existence and nonexistence of minimizers for $e(a)$.
-Section 3 is devoted to Theorem \ref{th3} on the limiting behavior of minimizers for $e(a)$.
-Applying implicit function theorem, we finally prove Theorem \ref{unique} on the uniqueness of nonnegative minimizers in Section 4.
-In the Appendix, we give the proof of Lemma \ref{lem2.2} and some facts which are used in Sections 2-4.
+Section 3 is devoted to the proof Theorem \ref{th3} on the limiting behavior of nonnegative minimizers for $e(a)$ as $a\nearrow a^*$.